Helping students achieve success.

-The Guidance Office provides quarterly newsletters for each high school grade to keep them updated on community service and scholarship opportunities, as well as testing deadlines and college representative visits.
+The Guidance Office provides quarterly newsletters for each high school grade to keep them updated on community service, mission trip, and scholarship opportunities, as well as testing deadlines and college representative visits.

 The Guidance Office also meets individually with students to assist all Middle and High School students with scheduling classes, testing (ACT/ASPIRE, pSAT), Dual Enrollment courses*, community service hours and athletic eligibility requirements for high school and college.

 Additionally, our Guidance Office coordinates report cards, transcripts, college fair, Awards Day, and Parent/Teacher Conferences.

 *TCA is partnered with Union University, Grand Canyon University, and Jackson State Community College to offer Dual Enrollment classes starting sophomore year.

 Our Guidance Office and Student Support Staff help students stay on track for graduation and the future.
 The dedicated staff helps each upper school student create class schedules, keeps track of community service hours required for graduation, provides academic newsletters with the latest scholarship opportunities, and meets with seniors multiple times to prepare for college applications and graduation.

 The TCA Guidance Office provides support during the Upper School years, but exists to help lead students to life after Trinity.